International Chemical Identifier

 The InChIKey, sometimes referred to as a hashed InChI, is a fixed length (27 character) condensed digital representation of the InChI that is not human-understandable.
 The InChIKey specification was released in September 2007 in order to facilitate web searches for chemical compounds, since these were problematic with the full-length InChI.
 Unlike the InChI, the InChIKey is not unique: though collisions are expected to be extremely rare, there are known collisions.

-In January 2009 the 1.02 version of the InChI software was released.
-This provided a means to generate so called standard InChI, which does not allow for user selectable options in dealing with the stereochemistry and tautomeric layers of the InChI string.
+InChI was first released in 2005.
+A major milestone was version 1.02 of January 2009, which provided a means to generate so called standard InChI, a version of the InChI with a fixed level of detail and collection of layers.
 The standard InChIKey is then the hashed version of the standard InChI string.
 The standard InChI will simplify comparison of InChI strings and keys generated by different groups, and subsequently accessed via diverse sources such as databases and web resources.

-The continuing development of the standard has been supported since 2010 by the not-for-profit InChI Trust, of which IUPAC is a member.
-Version 1.06 and was released in December 2020.
-Prior to 1.04, the software was freely available under the open-source LGPL license.

-Versions 1.05 and 1.06 used a custom license called IUPAC-InChI Trust License.

 Since version 1.07.1 (August 2024), the software uses the MIT license, and may be downloaded from the InChI GitHub site.
 Beside the implementation in molecule editors, stand-alone executables have been packaged for multiple Linux distributions, including Debian.